CulDeVu/culdevu.github.io/thought/2024-04-13-lisp-machine.md

 - Phase 3: ???

 I've decided that phase 1 is done.
 It's not actually, there's some functionality that I know it still required to implement, but those are all simple.
 The big thing that I was worried about, the garbage collector, has been completed.

-It's going to get tedious calling it "my computer" over and over, so let's give it a temporary name.
-Let's call it "SM-1" for "scheme machine 1".

 # Design